What brings together a union organizer from the Pacific Northwest and a social and economic justice advocate from Chicago? The AFL-CIO.

 Former AFL-CIO Officers

 In 2017, delegates to the 28th AFL-CIO Constitutional Convention re-elected Richard Trumka as president, Elizabeth Shuler as secretary-treasurer and Tefere Gebre as executive vice president.
 Following Trumka’s death on Aug.
 5, 2021, the AFL-CIO Executive Council, as provided in the AFL-CIO Constitution, convened on Aug.
 20, 2021, and elected Shuler to complete Trumka’s term as president.
 Fred Redmond was elected to complete Shuler’s term as secretary-treasurer.
+On March 5, 2022, Tefere Gebre announced his resignation as Executive Vice President.

-These three executive officers continue the tradition of labor leaders by working tirelessly for the rights of working people, and by advancing social and economic justice causes.
+These executive officers continue the tradition of labor leaders by working tirelessly for the rights of working people, and by advancing social and economic justice causes.

 Listed below are the former leaders of the AFL-CIO, which was created in 1955 by the merger of the American Federation of Labor (AFL) and the Congress of Industrial Organizations (CIO).